-Mobile surfing, no matter where you are: everyone does it these days.
+Surfing on your smartphone wherever you go – everyone does it.
 Streaming photos and uploading or downloading videos, you name it.
 And that's only logical, as everything goes nice and fast.